Costing and Pricing

 Yes, we deliver EasyBuild House Packs all over New Zealand, including both the North and South Islands.

-The cost of delivery is included in our Full Build pricing; and is addition to tour DIY pricing.
-Delivery costs vary by location, including whether your site is located in the North Island or South Island.
+The cost of delivery is included in our Full Build pricing (at $3,450), but will vary depending on site location; and is in addition to our DIY pricing.
+Delivery costs vary by location and range from $3,450 to $11,500 depending on where in the country your site is located and whether it is in the North or South Island.
 Deliveries to regional, remote or difficult to reach areas may incur additional delivery costs.

 Consent, Regulations, Insurance and Safety